 Now other than the fight being hard enough to secure the last piece of pizza in a room filled with people, imagine if I told you that there’s also an eligibility criterion for you to be able to get that slice?

 Frustrating and very difficult, right?
 Well, that’s how every entrance examination feels like.

-As per the NABARD Grade A Exam Notification, you, candidates, should fulfill the following criteria to apply for NABARD Grade A Exam:
+As per the NABARD Grade A Exam Notification, you, candidates, should fulfill the following criteria to apply for NABARD Grade A Recruitment 2020:

 1) Age Eligibility (as on 01 January 2020)

 You must be between 21 and 30 years of age as on 01.01.2020, i.e., you must have been born not earlier than 02.01.1990 and not later than 01.01.1999.

 You must possess the required educational qualification as on 01 January 2020.